relayos/getrelayos.com/cline_docs/products/b2c/communities/gtm.md

 ## Competitive Differentiation

 ### Key Differentiators
-1. **True Privacy and Data Control:** Unlike mainstream platforms that collect and monetize user data, RelayOS Communities™ provides end-to-end encryption and integration with personal data vaults, ensuring users maintain complete control over their information.
+1. **True Privacy and Data Control with Balanced Functionality:** Unlike mainstream platforms that collect and monetize user data, RelayOS Communities™ provides end-to-end encryption and integration with personal data vaults, ensuring users maintain complete control over their information.
+Unlike pure privacy solutions, we offer configurable privacy settings that enable AI-powered features when desired.
 2. **Decentralized Community Governance:** While other platforms impose centralized rules and moderation, we enable communities to establish their own governance models, rules, and moderation practices without platform interference.
 3. **No Algorithmic Manipulation:** Instead of optimizing for engagement metrics through algorithmic feeds, we present content chronologically, allowing for authentic interactions based on genuine interest rather than triggering emotional responses.
+4. **Configurable AI Integration:** Unlike competitors that either avoid AI features entirely or implement them with minimal privacy considerations, we offer a configurable AI layer that gives communities control over what data is processed and how, with options ranging from maximum privacy to enhanced functionality.

 ### Competitive Messaging Matrix
 | Competitor | Their Claim | Our Counter | Our Advantage |